 Minimum credit scores for conventional loan programs are 620:

-- Borrowers can qualify conventional loan with 5% down payment four years after a deed in lieu of foreclosure and short sale
+- Borrowers can qualify for a conventional loan with a 5% down payment is four years after a deed in lieu of foreclosure and short sale.

-- Waiting Period is seven years after foreclosure in qualifying for conventional loans
+- The waiting period is seven years after foreclosure in qualifying for conventional loans

 - There is a mandatory 4-year waiting period after Chapter 7 bankruptcy discharged date to qualify for a conventional mortgage

-- Two-year waiting period after Chapter 13 Bankruptcy discharged date
+- The two-year waiting period after Chapter 13 Bankruptcy discharged date.

-- Four year waiting period after Chapter 13 Dismissal Date
+- The four-year waiting period after Chapter 13 Dismissal Date.

-- Non-occupant co-borrowers are not allowed with Fannie Mae but is allowed with Freddie Mac
+- Non-occupant co-borrowers are not allowed with Fannie Mae but are allowed with Freddie Mac.

 - The foreclosure, deed in lieu, or short sale can be finalized after the Chapter 7 Bankruptcy and that date has no impact on the waiting period